-When you think of beer packaging you either think of your standard beers that grace your local’s shiny polished t-bar, something like Strongbow, Guinness or Carling, or you think of craft beers (which have some weird and wonderful designs.)
+When you think of beer packaging, you either think of your standard beers like Guinness or Carling, or you think of craft beers (which have some weird and wonderful designs.)

-This list should show you some of the best beer packaging design visually and with a few examples that focus on functionality or the environment.
+This list should show you some of the best beer packaging design from both a visual and functional perspective.

 Corona Stack Packaging

-Let’s be honest, the stacked effect looks great, if you are just a big child like me, it already looks fun to play with.
+Let’s be honest, the stacked effect looks great.
+And, if you are a big child like me, it already looks fun to play with!

 The other plus for Corona when it comes to the design, is that I think it looks great.
 Using big bold typography and colour sections with the traditional badge logo comes together beautifully.